 Retinopathy of prematurity (ROP) is a proliferative disorder of this immature retinal vasculature.
 It ranges from being mild with no visual sequelae to severe with marked or complete visual impairment.
 It is the leading cause of preventable childhood visual impairment in middle-income countries.

-There are significant long-term ocular sequelae of ROP, underscoring the importance of lifelong follow-up of individuals born prematurely.
+There are significant long-term ocular sequelae of ROP, underscoring the importance of lifelong follow-up of babies born prematurely.

 The pathogenesis of ROP is a two-phase process.
 Normally, the retinal vessels grow in an environment of relative hypoxia.
 In phase I, after premature birth, the retina is relatively hyperoxic (exposed to increased oxygen), resulting in reduced levels of vascular endothelial growth factor (VEGF).